To practice storytelling in SEO (search engine optimization) isn’t hard if you are used to how stories work.

 Can you think about the emotion that gives you?

 What do you think the story will lead to?

-How I overcame it & What I did.
+How I overcame it, and what I did.

-That’s what you should do when you want your reader to feel something that connects with them.
+You should do that when you want your readers to feel something that connects with them.

 First, determine the emotions you want to evoke and use the right words to portray them.

 Talking about using the right words for evoking emotions, what words capture the “sadness” in that sentence?

 And that brings us to the next point.